Taking up regular exercise in middle-age will still help keep Alzheimer’s at bay in later years, according to new research.

 Maintaining a healthy regime into older age is a good way to prevent brain inflammation, which is thought to leave a person vulnerable to Alzeimer’s.

 As a person gets older, blood supply to the brain begins to reduce and the blood-brain barrier, a semi-permeable membrane separating the blood from the cerebrospinal fluid, can become leaky.

-Hard work provided by cells known as pericyctes, which maintain the barrier, and astrocytes, which are important support cells, begins to slow down with the aging process.
+Hard work provided by cells known as pericyctes, which maintain the barrier, and astrocytes, which are important support cells, begins to slow down with the ageing process.